giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/csf-cuf_template.md

   gauss_order: 6
 ```

-CUF requires numerical integration over the physical cross-section.
+The CUF formulation also requires numerical integration over the physical cross-section.

-Here the integration is performed polygon by polygon on the CSF geometry using Gaussian quadrature.
+Here the section is integrated polygon by polygon on the CSF geometry using Gaussian quadrature.

-The requested Gauss order is `6`.
-The solver may increase it when the selected CUF expansion requires a higher integration order.
+`gauss_order: 6` is the requested section quadrature order.
+The selected CUF basis can declare a higher minimum requirement; when this happens, the solver automatically uses the larger value.

+The value written in the case should therefore be understood as the requested minimum, while the effective section quadrature can be higher.

 #### Sampling